mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_allocation.md

 ## Intro

 Heap memory management in C is done with `malloc` and `free`.
-These functions can also be used in Objective-C. For temporary memory it can be convenient to use  `[[NSMutableData dataWithLength:] mutableBytes]` instead, as you are getting an autoreleased memory block.
+These functions can also be used in Objective-C. To get a temporary, autoreleased memory block, you can use `[[NSMutableData dataWithLength:] mutableBytes]`.

-MulleObjC provides more memory functions for convenience, better leak checking and more control.
+MulleObjC provides many memory functions for convenience, better leak checking and more control.